MauiJay/ci4-shield-tailwinds/README.md

 }
 ```

 ## Step 3: Create input.css with below code.
 You can create it anywhere.
-I created at app > Views > css > input.css
+I created at src > assets > input.css

 ```code
 @tailwind base;